 - Measure the length that fit inside using a ruler for the most accurate results

 Once you know your cervix height and if you have a low, average, or high cervix, it will make choosing the best menstrual cup even easier.
+The Period Nirvana Quiz will ask for your cervix height.
 All product listings for menstrual cups will give you the length of your cup.
 Most cups include a stem, you will want to consider if the measurements include the stem.
 All of the cup and stem need to fit inside the vagina.
 Stems on menstrual cups can be trimmed to be shorter or they can be completely trimmed off.
 Most menstrual cup users trim their stems off completely over time, but you should only trim your stem off when you’re comfortable finding and removing your cup.